Feeling Cold Often: Root Causes and Support Strategies

 If you are feeling cold often, I also recommend using an infrared sauna.
 Infrared saunas will, of course, warm your body, but they can do so much more than that.
 Infrared sauna therapy is a form of sauna that uses infrared heaters that release infrared lights you experience as heat as it gets absorbed through the surface of the skin.

-The heat from infrared sauna helps your organs and tissues to detoxify and pushes tissues to your bloodstream to be eliminated from perspiration or sweating.
+The heat from an infrared sauna helps your organs and tissues detoxify and pushes tissues to your bloodstream to eliminate perspiration or sweating.
 It helps to improve detoxification from toxins and infections.
 It helps to improve your immune system, metabolic pathways, and kidney filtration.

 According to a 2018 review published in Evidence-Based Complementary and Alternative Medicine, sauna use may help to reduce inflammation (21).
 Chronic inflammation can contribute to issues increasing feeling cold often (14, 3, 4, 15, 5, 6).
 Thus, an infrared sauna may help.